On this page

 AI Assistance

-GitHub Copilot — Inline code completion trained on public code.
+Inline code completion trained on public code.
 Best for boilerplate, repetitive patterns, and test generation.
-Not codebase-aware for debugging — for that you need DebugAI.
+Not codebase-aware for debugging.
+For that you need DebugAI.

-Continue — Open-source AI assistant that lets you bring your own model (Claude, GPT-4, local models).
-Good for teams that can't use cloud AI tools due to compliance requirements.
+Open-source AI assistant that lets you bring your own model: Claude, GPT-4, or local models.
+Good for teams that cannot use cloud AI tools due to compliance requirements.

 Git